-Under the new regime, the Company will be able to claim an 80% partial exemption on specific types of income (including foreign dividends and interest), subject to meeting pre-defined substance conditions.
+Under the new regime, as from 1st July 2021, the Company will be able to claim an 80% partial exemption on specific types of income (including foreign dividends and interest), subject to meeting pre-defined substance conditions.
 Other types of income not falling within the categories of income benefitting from the partial exemption will be taxed at 15%.
 As an alternative to the partial exemption, the Company can claim a tax credit against its Mauritius tax liability based on the foreign tax charged on the income in the foreign jurisdiction.

 The Company operates through its branch in Israel.
-The tax rate in Israel is 23% (2019: 23%).
+The tax rate in Israel is 23% (2020 - 23%).